Company Explainer Video: The 2026 Guide

 • Choose an agency if the project is high-stakes, creatively distinct, and unlikely to need constant spin-offs.

-• Choose an ongoing creative team if video requests are recurring, channels are multiplying, and your bottleneck is steady production capacity.
+• Choose an ongoing creative team if requests are recurring, channels are multiplying, and your bottleneck is steady production capacity.

-A weak sourcing decision creates business friction even when the concept is good.
+A weak sourcing decision creates friction even when the concept is good.
 The message may be clear, but the team still struggles to produce the versions buyers actually need.

 The goal is reliability.
 You want a setup your team can return to each time the market, message, or format changes.